-Attendance % Rating Days absent Description 100% Perfect Attendance 0 This represents the best chance of success for 97% Secure Attendance 5 your child 95% Improvement required 9 This represents less chance of your child 90% Attendance Concern (Persistent absence) 19 succeeding as it is harder for them to make progress 85% Serious Concern 30 Serious Concern Missing this much education will seriously limit your child's success and will result in legal action
+Attendance % Rating Days absent Description

+100% Perfect Attendance 0 This represents the best chance of success for

+97% Secure Attendance 5 your child

+95% Improvement required 9 This represents less

+90% Attendance Concern 19 chance of your child succeeding, as it is harder for them to make

+(Persistent absence) progress

+85% Serious Concern 30 Serious Concern

+Missing this much education will seriously

+limit your child's success

+and could result in legal action

-Persistent absence is defined as: 10% or more of sessions missed (based on each pupil's possible sessions).
+^{}Persistent absence is defined as: 10% or more of sessions missed (19 or more days) (based on each pupil's possible sessions).
 Absences may be authorised or unauthorised.

-Severe absence is defined as: 50% or more of sessions missed (based on each pupil's possible sessions).
+^{} Severe absence is defined as: 50% or more of sessions missed (based on each pupil's possible sessions).
 Absences may be authorised or unauthorised.